SoupStem/3D-Carousel-Inventory-Asset/docs/how-to-use/dataasset.md

 ## 4 - Still in the Core folder, locate the DataAsset folder.
-You should create a data asset derived from BP_CI_PDA_Item for each item in your game and adjust the settings for each one.
+You should create a data asset derived from PDA_CI_Item for each item in your game and adjust the settings for each one.

 ![alt text](../prints/docs-7.png)